swostikpati/Connections-Lab-Fall-22/Week 2/2.2/expense_tracker/README.md

 The next section of the application is a table which keep all the records of income and expenditure.
 Each record of the table keeps the amount spent/earned and the category.
 The user also has the option of deleting any of the records, which automatically updates the amount in the summary table.

+## Challenges and Further Improvements

+One of the biggest challenges I faced was to take input using a form.
+There were so many complicated things involved in the working of a form.
+I read lots of forum posts and seeked help from several sites whenever I faced a problem. "event.preventDefault()" was my greatest learning that stopped the website from refreshing.

+Making the app extensively user-interactive was also a challenge which allowed me to understand the working of JS events even better.
+Updating values allowed me to understand the different layers of the DOM.
+All through this, the chrome developer tools were of immense help.

+The major improvement that I can suggest is associated with styling.
+I tried out a lot of color themes, but nothing seemed to work.
+I definitely need to completely overhaul the styling of the app.
+The state currently is very basic and will requrie massive improvement.
+Since this assignment was more about understanding JS interactions and the DOM, I didn't focus much on the design aspect.

+Including a donut chart around the total amount in the summary table would also be very helpful and would make the app much more professional.
+This was present in the initial wireframe, but I was unable to employ it in the project due to its complexity.